LordWeeabob/RobinHUD/Readme.md

 **Q:** How do I find out when RobinHUD is updated?

-**A:** Join the steam group posted above or message me on the twitter also linked above.
+**A:** Join the steam group posted above or check the twitter also linked above.

 **Q:** Does this HUD work on OSX/Linux?